Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

 Don’t forget the Lincoln Memorial’s understated neighbor, the Tidal Basin next to the Jefferson Memorial.
 You may have seen the unforgettable pictures captured here during DC’s famed cherry blossom season.

-A stroll around the basin in the early morning also offers a stunning 360 degree view of the sunrise.
+A stroll around the basin in the early morning also offers a stunning 360-degree view of the sunrise.
+The sunset times are also great here.

 The Washington Monument stands out on one side, while the serene colonnaded shape of the Jefferson Memorial sits on the other: all that’s left is to choose your preferred vantage point.